Gravity with Perimeter Action and Gravitational Singularities: Perimeter Perturbation of Schwarzschild Solution

 In summary, the spherically symmetric metric (\ref{sphericallysymm}) is given by the formulas (\ref{lambda11}) and (\ref{gamma00}).
 The asymptotics of the metric components at infinity are given by (\ref{g11infty}) and (\ref{g00infty}), and the asymptotics of the metric components near the horizon are given in (\ref{g11horizon}) and (\ref{g00horizon}).
 From the obtained solution it is clearly seen that the characteristic behaviour of the corrections to the Schwarzschild solution is defined by the irrational functions of the form (\ref{lambda1}) and (\ref{thenu1}) \be ~\sum^{\infty}_{n=0} \alpha_n (1- \varepsilon {r_g \over r} )^{n/2} \ee that are developing the imaginary parts when $r < \varepsilon r_g $ and generate a something like a firewall \cite{Almheiri:2012rt} prohibiting particles entering the singularity.
 Let us compare this behaviour with the behaviour of the amplitude (\ref{path}) for a relativistic particle $ \triangle K = e^{ {i \over \hbar} m c^2 \sqrt{1- {v^2 \over c^2}}\triangle t} $.
 For the velocities larger than the velocity of light the amplitude is exponentially decreasing and the propagation of a particle outside of the light-cone is suppressed as one can see in Fig.\ref{fig1}.
 The evaluation of the path integral leads to the Feynman propagator for relativistic scalar particle \cite{Feynman:1949hz,Feynman:1949zx}.

-In the case of gravity with perimeter action the same phenomenon appears in the region $r < \varepsilon r_g$ where the action (\ref{actionlineargravity23}), (\ref{lineargravityS}) is developing an imaginary part shown in Fig.\ref{fig2} and the expectation value of any observable $\langle \CO \rangle$ in the region $r < \varepsilon r_g$ is exponentially suppressed.
+In the case of gravity with perimeter action the same phenomena appears in the region $r < \varepsilon r_g$ where the action (\ref{actionlineargravity23}), (\ref{lineargravityS}) is developing an imaginary part shown in Fig.\ref{fig2} and the expectation value of any observable $\langle \CO \rangle$ in the region $r < \varepsilon r_g$ is exponentially suppressed.